Challenge Workplace Toolkit

-Use Bike Month to encourage bicycling at your workplace
+Use Washington Bike's Challenges to encourage bicycling at your workplace

-May is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
-Leverage Bike Month events and programs to increase bicycling to and from your workplace, and generate momentum for onsite improvements.
+Now is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
+Leverage the 2019 Washington Bikes Bike Everywhere Challenge to increase bicycling to and from your workplace and generate momentum for onsite improvements.

 Suggested to-do list

 This sample timeline will help you plan for a fantastic challenge and inspire riders.

 - Set a goal for your workplace (number of teams, new riders, trips), and offer incentives for people who recruit new people to ride.